Important information regarding Covid-19 and the treatment at Diers Klinik:

 In light of the danish government's approach to the spread of new coronavirus, Diers Klinik will follow the recommendations of the Danish health authorities regarding social intercourse as well as insemination treatment.

 We have been in regular contact with the Danish Patient Safety Authority.
-Since we, as a small clinic, can uniquely offer our customers special treatment, where there is only one customer in the clinic at a time, we can continue treating healthy women.
 If you meet the criteria below, you should contact the clinic by phone or email to arrange an appointment for an insemination treatment.
 If you want a time on the same day, we need to hear from you before 10 am.

 We have the following requirements for the women, who come to the clinic for a treatment: